yyss8/Warcraft-Auction-House-Price-Checker/README.md

 # 01-14-17 Updates:
   1. Control panel for modifing items finished

+  2. AH price added for main item to compare with comp price

+  3. Allows users to remove/add comp price from/to total comp price

 # 01-12-17 Updates:
   1. React-Router added for control panel routing.